siboehm/GPU-napkin-math/README.md

 # GPU latency numbers that a small number of people might profit from being able to look up quickly

-Any number is off by more than 25%?
+Any metric is widely off?
 Create a PR at [https://github.com/siboehm/GPU-napkin-math](https://github.com/siboehm/GPU-napkin-math)!

 For non-GPU napkin math: https://github.com/sirupsen/napkin-math